-At Queens' School we strive to create a culture which enables children to express their wishes, feelings, and talk about anything that is of importance to them.
+At Boxmoor Primary School we strive to create a culture which enables children to express their wishes, feelings, and talk about anything that is of importance to them.
 We believe that every child deserves to receive an education within an environment that feels safe to learn and develop.
 We want our pupils, staff, parents and carers to have confidence and trust in our goals and know that collaborative working is fundamental to create and maintain a child-centred approach to safeguarding.

-This policy outlines the commitment to our legal duties to safeguard children, the responsibilities for all of our staff and the specific roles and responsibilities for our key Designated Safeguarding Leads and the Board of Trustees.
+This policy outlines the commitment to our legal duties to safeguard children, the responsibilities for all of our staff and the specific roles and responsibilities for our key Designated Safeguarding Leads and Governance.

-2. Important Safeguarding Contacts
+2. Important safeguarding Contacts